thirdweb-dev/insight/README.md

 5. **Orchestrator**: The Orchestrator is responsible for coordinating and managing the poller, failure recoverer, and committer.
 It initializes these components based on configuration settings and starts them concurrently, ensuring they run independently while waiting for all of them to complete their tasks.

-The Indexer's modular architecture and configuration options allow for adaptation to various evm chains and use cases.
+Insight's modular architecture and configuration options allow for adaptation to various evm chains and use cases.

 ## Getting started